tylerauerbeck/rook/Documentation/Storage-Configuration/Advanced/key-management-system.md

 ---

 Rook has the ability to encrypt OSDs of clusters running on PVC via the flag (`encrypted: true`) in your `storageClassDeviceSets` [template](#pvc-based-cluster).
-By default, the Key Encryption Keys (also known as Data Encryption Keys) are stored in a Kubernetes Secret.
+By default, the Key Encryption Keys (also known as Data Encryption Keys) are stored internally by the Ceph mons.
 However, if a Key Management System exists Rook is capable of using it.

 The `security` section contains settings related to encryption of the cluster.